hellums/lacey-bacon/README.md

 - natsort=8.1.0

 # STATUS OF FEATURES PLANNED AT INITIATIVE OUTSET
+Satisfaction of Code Louisville requirements are called out in code, just search for "Code Louisville"

+Category 1 - Python Programming Basics
 - [x] Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
 - [x] Create a class, then create at least one object of that class and populate it with data.
 The value of at least one object must be used somewhere in your code. (implemented, but not used in main module, in preference of functions for now)
 - [x] Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
 - [x] Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.

-Category 2: Utilize External Data:
+Category 2 - Utilize External Data
 - [x] Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
 - [x] Connect to a database and read data using SQL.

-Category 3: Data Display
+Category 3 - Data Display
 - [x] Visualize data in a graph, chart, or other visual representation of data.

-Category 4: Best Practices
+Category 4 - Best Practices
 - [x] The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
 - [x] Create 3 or more unit tests for your application.